victorca25/traiNNer/README.md

 - [ ] Downscale images before and/or after inference.
 Helps in cleaning up some noise or bring images back to the original scale.
 - [ ] Adopt SRPGAN's extraction of features from the discriminator to test if it reduces compute usage
 - [ ] Import GMFN's recurrent network and add the feature loss to their MSE model, should have better MSE results with SRGAN's features/textures (Needs testing)
+- [ ] Test PPON training code.
+Inference is the same as the PPON repo.

 Done
 - [:white_check_mark:] Add on the fly augmentations (gaussian noise, blur, JPEG compression).